susifohn/susifohn.github.io/_posts/2025-02-20-Cryptography-Intro.md

                         |
                       Eve
 ```

 1. key gen is a randomized algorithm, providing a random key
 2. key is distributed over secure channel to Alice and Bob
 3. Alice encrypts m using k to generate cipher c
 4. Bob decrypts m with the decr-algorithm c using k and optains m^

+The secrecy of the model shall only depend of the key.
+You might suggest to make the details of `Enc` and `Dec` algorithmus secret.
+Not a good approach as _Kerckhoff_ stated in 1883 as:

+>**Kerckhoffs' Principle**
+> *The method must not be required to be secret, and it must be able to fall into the eneny's hands without give the enemy any insight into the message.*

+E.g. base64 encoding \
+_joy of cryptography --> b25seSBuZXJkcyB3aWxsIHJlYWQgdGhpcw==_ \
+involves
+no secret information, it adds nothing in terms of security.

 ## Requirements for the encryption algorithm
 * correctness, m=^m